Attention-based multi-task learning for speech-enhancement and speaker-identification in multi-speaker dialogue scenario: Experiments and Analyses

 \subsection{Experimental setup}

-We evaluated the system's performance on the TMHINT database.
-The disjoined training and testing scripts of TMHINT were recorded by eight different speakers at a 16 kHz sampling rate in a noise-free environment.
-A total of 1,560 clean utterances were pronounced by three males and three females ($K=6$ in Section \ref{sec:si}), with each of them reading 260 TMHINT utterances for the training set.
-From these clean data, we randomly concatenated three different recordings to simulate the dialogue scenario and subsequently generated 520 clean training utterances, wherein each speech contained exactly three different speakers.
-Noisy utterances were generated by artificially adding 100 different types of noises \cite{100noise} at six signal-to-noise ratio (SNR) levels ($15$, $10$, $5$, $0$, $-5$, and $-10$ dBs) to the prepared 520 clean training utterances, and thus provide 312,000 ($=520\times 100\times 6$) noisy--clean training pairs.
-Among them, we randomly selected 500 speech pairs to form the validation set.
-Meanwhile, two different testing configurations were applied to each SE and SI tasks.
-For SE, the testing set contains one additional male and female speech.
-We randomly concatenated one utterance of the male speaker with a speech recorded by the female and ultimately generated 60 clean testing waveforms.
-Noisy testing utterances were determined by deteriorating these clean data with four additive noises (``engine'', ``pink'', ``street'', and ``white'') at three SNRs ($5$, $0$, and $-5$ dBs).
-Therefore, we have 720 ($=60\times 4\times 3$) noisy testing samples.
-In contrast to SE, the testing set for evaluating SI comprises the same speakers from the training set.
-However, we prepared 120 clean dialogue waveforms from testing utterances, with each dialog utterance containing three different speakers.
-Then, we manually added four additive noises (``engine'', ``pink'', ``street'', and ``white'') at three SNRs ($5$, $0$, and $-5$ dBs) to these clean testing sets to form the noisy data.
-Therefore, we have 1440 noisy testings for the SI task.
-Notably, no overlapping speaker is observed in the sound segment of an utterance in all training and testing sets.
+We evaluated the proposed ATM system on TMHINT sentences.
+The training and testing utterances were recorded by eight speakers at a 16 kHz sampling rate in a noise-free meeting room.
+A total of 1,560 clean utterances were pronounced by three males and three females ($K=6$ in Section \ref{sec:si}), each providing 260 utterances, for the training set.
+From these clean utterances, we randomly concatenated three utterances to simulate the dialogue scenario and subsequently generated 520 clean training utterances, where each utterance contained exactly three different speakers.
+Noisy utterances were generated by artificially adding 100 different types of noises \cite{100noise} at six signal-to-noise ratio (SNR) levels ($15$, $10$, $5$, $0$, $-5$, and $-10$ dB) to the prepared 520 clean training utterances, and thus generating 312,000 ($=520\times 100\times 6$) noisy--clean training pairs.
+Among them, we randomly selected 500 noisy--clean pairs to form the validation set.
+Meanwhile, two different testing configurations were prepared for the SE and SI tasks.
+For SE, the testing set contained additional male and female speech.
+We randomly concatenated one utterance of the male speaker and one utterance of the female speaker and generated 60 clean utterances for testing.
+Noisy testing utterances were then prepared by deteriorating these clean utterances with four additive noises (``engine'', ``pink'', ``street'', and ``white'') at three SNRs ($5$, $0$, and $-5$ dBs).
+Accordingly, we prepared 720 ($=60\times 4\times 3$) noisy testing utterances.
+In contrast to the SE testing set, the utterances used to evaluate the SI part were from the same speakers in the training set.
+We prepared 120 clean dialogue utterances for testing, with each utterance containing segments from three different speakers.
+Then, we added four additive noises (``engine'', ``pink'', ``street'', and ``white'') at three SNRs ($5$, $0$, and $-5$ dBs) to these clean testing utterances to form the noisy utterances.
+Accordingly, we prepared 1440 noisy utterances for testing the SI performance.
+Please note that we did not consider overlapped speech in this study, and thus there were no overlapped segments in the utterances for all the training and testing sets.